Brazil women's national goalball team: 2005 São Paulo

 The team competed at the 2005 IBSA Goalball Americas Regional Championships which were part of the Fourth IBSA Pan-American Games, the competition being from Monday 5 September 2005 to Friday 9 September 2005, in São Paulo, Brazil.
 There were five men's and three women's teams.

-There were three women's teams competing: Brazil, Canada, and USA.
+There were three women's teams competing: Brazil, Canada, and United States.
 Brazil finished first, with the United States second and Canada third.

 2011 Guadalajara

 The team competed at the 2011 Parapan American Games from 13 to 19 November 2011, at the San Rafael Gymnasium in Guadalajara, Mexico.
-There were five women's teams: Brazil, Canada, El Salvador, Mexico, USA.
+There were five women's teams: Brazil, Canada, El Salvador, Mexico, United States.
 Athletes were Jéssica Alves, Ana Custódio, Claudia Gonçalves, Gleyse Portioli, Neusimar Santos, and Márcia Vieira.

 Brazil came second to USA in the finals.

 2013 Colorado Springs

 The team competed at the 2013 Parapan American Games (which also hosted the 2013 IBSA World Youth Championships) from 11 to 14 July 2013, at Colorado Springs, Colorado, USA.
-There were three women's teams: Brazil, Canada, USA.
+There were three women's teams: Brazil, Canada, United States.

 Brazil took the silver medal, losing to USA.

 2015 Toronto

 The team competed at the 2015 Parapan American Games from 8 August 2015 to 15 August 2015, at the Mississauga Sports Centre, Toronto, Ontario, Canada.
-There were six women's teams: Brazil, Canada, El Salvador, Guatemala, Nicaragua, USA.
+There were six women's teams: Brazil, Canada, El Salvador, Guatemala, Nicaragua, United States.

 Brazil took the gold medal, beating USA.

 2017 São Paulo

 The team competed at the 2017 IBSA Goalball Americas Championships from Wednesday 29 November 2017 to Sunday 3 December 2017, at São Paulo, Brazil.
-There were six women's teams: Brazil, Canada, Costa Rica, Mexico, Peru, USA.
+There were six women's teams: Brazil, Canada, Costa Rica, Mexico, Peru, United States.

 Brazil took silver, with Canada taking the gold.

 2019 Lima

 The team competed at the 2019 Parapan American Games from 23 August 2019 to 1 September 2019, at the Miguel Grau Coliseum, Lima, Peru.
 This championships was a qualifier for the 2020 Paralympic Games.
-There were six women's teams: Brazil, Canada, Costa Rica, Mexico, Peru, USA.
+There were six women's teams: Brazil, Canada, Costa Rica, Mexico, Peru, United States.